 The Centre for Innovation and Education in Aged Care (CIEAC) was established within the School of Nursing and Midwifery in 2012.
 The CIEAC is funded by the JO & JR Wicking Trust to support the provision of evidence-based aged care workforce development programs and activities.

-The primary aim of the CIEAC is to provide education, training and support to residential aged care staff, enabling them to deliver evidence-based care that improves the well-being of residents.
+The primary aim of the CIEAC is to provide education, training and support to aged care staff, enabling them to deliver evidence-based care that improves the well-being of older people in health care or aged care settings.

 All CIEAC programs are underpinned by the Tri-focal Model of Care1, which focusses on three major concepts: